ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 Most flight controllers that run Ardupilot have either one or two CAN interfaces for connection of different devices.
-The setup of the interfaces can be made in a way that will provide redundancy or maximum throughtput or a mix of both.
+The setup of the interfaces can be made in a way that will provide redundancy or maximum throughput or a mix of both.
-This is accomplished with a three layer approach, where apart from the physical interface there exist a driver layer that represents a specific protocol and a software layer (Ardupilot) that comunicates on CAN bus throught these drivers.
+This is accomplished with a three layer approach, where apart from the physical interface there exist a driver layer that represents a specific protocol and a software layer (Ardupilot) that communicates on CAN bus through these drivers.

 Each physical interface can be virtually connected to one of the drivers that represent protocols to be used.